isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 -------------------------------

 The DHCPv6 server includes support for client classification.
-For a deeper discussion of the classification process see :ref:`classify`.
+For a deeper discussion of the classification process, see :ref:`classify`.

 In certain cases it is useful to configure the server to differentiate between DHCP client types and treat them accordingly.
-Client classification can be used to modify the behavior of almost any part of the DHCP message processing.
+Client classification can be used to modify the behavior of almost any part of DHCP message processing.
 Kea currently offers three mechanisms that take advantage of client classification in DHCPv6: subnet selection, address pool selection, and DHCP options assignment.